 The report also asked the city to consider implementing penalties to recover a portion of the lost revenue.
 She said she is not aware of any attempt to go after properties with illegitimate Homestead Exemptions.

-Brady said the findings and recommendations were turned over to the city’s Department of Revenue and Office of Property Assessment, which fall under Mayor Cherelle Parker.
-Her administration did not respond to a request for comment Wednesday.
+Brady said the findings and recommendations were turned over to the city’s revenue department and Office of Property Assessment.

 The Homestead Exemption was introduced in 2013 and has been gradually increased to offset rising property valuations.
 It effectively reduces the taxable value of residences.